Trains to Inverness

 "I am legitimately Scottish.
 I can officially say — yes.
 Yeah, I am from Inverness in the Highlands of Scotland."
 Karen Gillan

-Inverness is at the heart of the Scottish Highlands, across the River Ness on the northern portion of the Great Glen.
+Inverness is at the heart of the Scottish Highlands, across the River Ness on the Great Glen's northern portion.
 The town overflows with visitors in the summer looking for the Loch Ness Monster.
-The city is worth a visit for a stroll along the river or taking a cruise on the Loch.
+The city is worth visiting for a stroll along the river or taking a cruise on the Loch.

 Tip 1: Buy your ticket as early as you can